 Adhering to your guardianship duties helps prevent contestation of guardianship, which is the act of having the guardianship of another person removed if the guardian is failing to perform the specified duties and neglecting care.
 In extreme situations, this could mean abuse toward the minor or elderly person.

-If you want to become a guardian or need to contest a guardianship, The Hatchett Law Firm can do all of the heavy lifting for you, including filing the paperwork, attending guardianship hearings, and communicating with and notifying family members, and helping you step into the role.
+If you want to become a guardian or need to contest a guardianship, The Hatchett Law Firm, PLLC can do all of the heavy lifting for you, including filing the paperwork, attending guardianship hearings, and communicating with and notifying family members, and helping you step into the role.

 Why Book a Free Consultation with our Guardianship Agreements Lawyers?